tent/rdb/README.md

 }
 ```

-A Parser must be implemented to parse a RDB file.
+A Decoder must be implemented to parse a RDB file.